bufferapp/BFRReorderTableView/readme.md

 </p>

 ###Summary###
 The BFRTableReorder is an out of the box solution to add long press reordering to your [ASDK](https://github.com/facebook/AsyncDisplayKit) apps 🎉!
-It started off as an Objective-C port of the excellent [Swift Reorder](https://github.com/adamshin/SwiftReorder/) by Adam Shin, but we ended up hacking it apart for ASDk purposes.
+It started off as an Objective-C port of the excellent [Swift Reorder](https://github.com/adamshin/SwiftReorder/) by Adam Shin, but we ended up hacking it apart for ASDK purposes.

 We use it all over the place in [Buffer for iOS](https://itunes.apple.com/us/app/buffer-for-twitter-pinterest/id490474324?mt=8) :-).